BeerensJian/NoteSensei/README.md

 - Write clean code ( refractor day every now and then )
 - Comment a lot to check & retain my knowledge

-## Todolist

-1. Refractor (scss to css)
-2. Able to create subfolders
-3. Able to create notes in folder